 The scent of damp earth suffused the night, mingling with faint traces of exhaust from the truck and the flare of humidity.
 I lifted my head toward the sky, but nothing stood out against the purplish-black obscured by the distant haze of city lights and pollution and heat.

-“Anonymous caller,” another voice cut in, causing all of our heads to turn in his direction.
+“Anonymous caller,” Captain Patterson said, causing all of our heads to turn in his direction.
 “Some cell phone.”

 It looked like a strong wind could take it out.